chrisnoonan98675/site/xl-platform/how-to/getting-started-with-xl-docker-containers.markdown

 ## Set up and start the Docker containers

-There are multiple methods to set up and start the Docket images for XL Release and XL Deploy.
+There are multiple methods to set up and start the Docker images for XL Release and XL Deploy.

 ### Fast setup using the `docker-compose.yaml` file